-A code is issued to give effect to allowances and reliefs against PAYE income.
+A code is issued to give allowances and reliefs against PAYE income.
 The rates and amounts of allowances can change annually and are announced by the Chancellor in the Budget.

-The Scottish Government is able to set their own income tax rates from 6 April 2016.
-Where the Scottish Rate of income tax is applicable the tax code will have an S prefix e.g. S1100L, SBR, S0T and SD0.
+The Scottish Government has been able to set their own income tax rates from 6 April 2016.
+They have to use the same Personal Allowance but can change the percentages and, from April 2017, the tax rate bandwidths.
+Where Scottish income tax is applicable the tax code will have an S prefix e.g. S1100L, SBR, S0T and SD0.

 Tax Code NT will remain the same for both United Kingdom (England, Wales and Northern Ireland) and Scottish taxpayers.